A team of teachers

 Victoria in the future would love to study Marine Biology.

-Tess is a 12 year old grade 7 student at Harry Miller Middle School.
-She has been dancing for 5 years, and is a Premier level Highland Dancer.
-Last year, Tess became the 10 & under 12 Provincial Champion in New Brunswick, earning a spot to compete at the ScotDance Canada Championship Series in Moncton, NB.
+Tess is a 15 year old grade 10 student at KVHS.
+She has been dancing for 8 years, and is a Premier level Highland Dancer.
+Tess has been the 10 & under 12 Provincial Champion in New Brunswick as well as the 14 & under 16 Provincial Champion, earning a spot to compete at the ScotDance Canada Championship Series across Canada.